-These lines enclose the top of the helmet and are the boundary of the required extent of protection.
+These lines enclose the top of the helmet and are considered the boundary of extent of protection.
 However, it shall not be a cause for rejection if parts of this boundary fall below the edge of the helmet.
-A test line shall be constructed within the extent of protection 40 mm from the closest point on the boundary as shown in figure 2.
+Instead, a test line shall be constructed within the extent of protection 40 mm from the closest point on the boundary as shown in figure 2.
+This test line bounds the area over which the helmet must withstand impact and shell penetration testing.